nanythemummy/3dViewer/README.md

 Use the existing pages as models for how to create these elements.
 If you want a reference, the full XML schema for our data is located in the `tools/schema/` directory.
+## Preparing the glTF File from an OBJ file

+  * For this, please consult the "Building_a_model.md" tutorial in this repo.

 ## Tips

    * You can also run the build script directly instead of as an argument to `python`.
 To do so: